lenML/Speech-AI-Forge/README.en.md

 # 🍦 ChatTTS-Forge

-ChatTTS-Forge is a project developed around the TTS generation model ChatTTS, implementing an API Server and a Gradio-based WebUI.
+ChatTTS-Forge is a project developed around TTS generation model, implementing an API Server and a Gradio-based WebUI.

 ![banner](./docs/banner.png)